 North Pole/Fairbanks Foster Family Get together (support/informational group) meets 2nd Sunday of each month at 1PM at the North Pole Pizza Hut.
 RSVP to Sabrina at Sabrina@owsleys.net to make sure time and place hasn’t changed.

-Palmer/Wasilla Foster and Adoptive Parent Support Group meets the third Thursday of each month.
-Check out our Southcentral Training Calendar for the next meeting location and time.
-For more information, please contact Donna (907-570-4412 or Laurie 907-738-0054).
+Statewide Foster and Adoptive Parent Support Group meets the third Thursday of each month via zoom.
+Check out our Virtual Training Calendar for the next meeting location and time.

-Grandparent Support Groups in Alaska The Grandfamilies Network has regular support groups and activities for grandparents who are raising their grandchildren, including grandparents providing foster care to a grandchild.
+Kinship Family Support The Kinship Family Program through Volunteers of America has regular support groups and activities for Alaskans who are caring for family members.
 (907-522-9866 or visit www.voaak.org for more information).